Short read: Magic casement into olde worlde…

-Long description: Talk about olde worlde...
-The Inns of Court – habitat of the wigged and gowned English barrister – could pass for a collection of Oxford and Cambridge colleges right in the heart of London.
+Long read: The Inns of Court – habitat of the wigged and gowned English barrister – could pass for a collection of Oxford and Cambridge colleges right in the heart of London.
 They’re a warren of cloisters, courtyards, and passageways set amongst some of the best gardens in London.

 The main exit is on Kingsway.
 Holborn Tube, which is on the corner of Kingsway and High Holborn, has two exits.
 The side exit goes out onto High Holborn.
-The main exit goes out onto Kingsway.
+The main exit – the one you want – goes out onto Kingsway.
 The guide will be standing just outside the main exit, the Kingsway exit, holding up copies of the distinctive white London Walks leaflet.
-If you take the Tube to Holborn Tube Stationgo up the escalator, go through the ticket barrier and go straight ahead.
+If you take the Tube to Holborn Tube Station go up the escalator, go through the ticket barrier and go straight ahead.
 You’ll come out onto Kingsway, right where you need to be to meet the guide.